What Can You Do With an Engineering Degree? (With 17 Jobs)

-While this degree prepares you for immediate work in the engineering field, it does come with limitations in terms of the type of work you will be eligible for.
-For example, an associate degree won't allow you to earn your Professional Engineering (PE) license but it will qualify you to work as a research assistant or mechanical technician.
+While this degree prepares you for immediate work in the engineering field, it comes with work-type limitations.
+For example, an associate degree doesn't allow you to earn your Professional Engineering (PE) license, but it can qualify you to work as a research assistant or mechanical technician.

 Examples of associate degrees in engineering include:

-Associate of Science in Pre-Engineering
+Associate of Science in pre-engineering

-Associate of Science in Engineering
+Associate of Science in engineering

-Associate of Science in Engineering Technology
+Associate of Science in engineering technology

-Associate of Science in Engineering Management
+Associate of Science in engineering management

-Associate of Science in Electronic Engineering Technology
+Associate of Science in electronic engineering technology

 2. Bachelor's degree in engineering

-Bachelor of Science in Software Engineering Management
+Bachelor of Science in software engineering management

-Bachelor of Science in Computer Engineering
+Bachelor of Science in computer engineering

-Bachelor of Science in Applied Engineering
+Bachelor of Science in applied engineering

-Bachelor of Science in Engineering
+Bachelor of Science in engineering

 3. Master's degree in engineering

-Most master's degrees in engineering are focused on specialization within the engineering field.
+Most master's degrees in engineering focus on specialization within the engineering field.
 These programs allow students to gain a more in-depth understanding of their specialty and focus on advanced concepts within that specialty.

 Examples of master's programs in engineering include:

-Master of Science in Biomedical Engineering
+Master of Science in biomedical engineering

-Master of Science in Systems Engineering
+Master of Science in systems engineering

-Master of Science in Product Design and Manufacturing
+Master of Science in product design and manufacturing

-Master of Science in Mechanical Engineering
+Master of Science in structural engineering

-4. Doctorate degree in engineering
+4. Doctorate in engineering

 With an associate degree

-National average salary: $44,693 per year
+National average salary: $48,871 per year

 National average salary: $59,223 per year

-National average salary: $61,028 per year
+National average salary: $61,724 per year

 With a bachelor's degree

-National average salary: $78,371 per year
+National average salary: $77,941 per year

-National average salary: $86,553 per year
+National average salary: $85,806 per year

 Read more: Learn About Being a Civil Engineer

-National average salary: $94,922 per year
+National average salary: $87,503 per year

 Read more: Learn About Being a Mechanical Engineer

-National average salary: $94,801 per year
+National average salary: $92,738 per year

 Read more: Learn About Being an Electrical Engineer